 Tinctures and Sprays

-Less common but growing in popularity are medical marijuana products that are available in liquid forms such as tinctures and sprays.
+Less common but growing in popularity are medical cannabis products that are available in liquid forms such as tinctures and sprays.
 Tinctures use ethanol alcohol (e.g. pure grain alcohol, not rubbing alcohol) to extract the cannabinoids.
 You use droplet amounts, and it is absorbed through the mucous membranes of the mouth.
 Sublingual sprays are another way of using a tincture.
 Ethanol alcohol is used to create the liquid and it is applied via a pump which sprays the cannabis-alcohol solution under the tongue.

 Cannabis Topicals (applied to the skin)

 Cannabinoids combined with a penetrating cream can enter the skin and body tissues and allow for direct application to the affected areas (e.g. allergic skin reactions, post-herpes neuralgia, muscle strain inflammation, etc).
 Cannabinoids in cannabis interact with CB1 and CB2 receptors which are found all over the body, including the skin.
-Both THC and Cannabidol have been found to provide pain relief and reduce inflammation.
+Both THC and Cannabidiol have been found to provide pain relief and reduce inflammation.
 Topical cannabis use does not produce a psychoactive effect, which is different from eating or inhaling the medicine.

 Different types of cannabis topicals include: